Local Authority Powers

 In practice, Local Authorities will only consider compulsory purchase of empty homes - outside major clearance area schemes etc - as a last resort.
 They will usually seek to help property owners bring empty homes into use, and will only consider compulsory purchase if this help and encouragement has been unsuccessful and no agreement has been reached.

-Enforced Sale Of Empty Homes
+Enforced Sale of Empty Homes

 Local Authorities are able to force the sale of empty homes in order to recover debts.
 Such debts will usually have arisen because the owner has not paid for repair work carried out on the property by the council, usually as a result of the owner failing to comply with a legal notice requiring work.